 6. Take care using public WiFi

 Public WiFi networks often lack strong security protections.
-This means that they can be mimicked or hacked.
+This means they can be mimicked or hacked.
 Don't allow your WiFi to auto-connect to public networks, and turn your WiFi and Bluetooth off if you are not using them.
 If you have to use a public WiFi network, don't access sensitive apps from an unsecured hotspot, such as your online banking.

 7. Consider taking out Protective Registration (PR)